dgelven1/Udacity-Self-Driving-Car-/CarND-Behavioral-Cloning-P3/README.md

 ## Step 1: Data Collection

-I put a significant effort into collecting my own data on the test track.
-I went with the apporach of having three entire laps of quality lane center driving data.
-Two normal direction and one in the reverse direction.

-Then I used two additional laps of data collection to focus on recovery to lane center.
-This included starting the recording with the vehicle towards the outside of the lane, then recorded the vehicles slow return to lane center to simulate the vehicle correcting itself once it got off course.

-Using this as my baseline data, I was able use it as a starting point for increase the distribution size and data augmentation techniques.
+We had the options of collecting our own data or using the data provided for the project.
+I initially tried recording my own data, but fell shortly on various different attempts and hours of recording data.
+Eventually I switch to using the data provided for the project and decided to augment and modify this existing data to successfully complete the project.

-## Step 2: Increase and manipulation of the Data Set.
+## Step 2: Increase and manipulation of the Data Set

-After recording the data, I wanted to visualize the distribution of the data.
+After deciding which route to go for recording data, I wanted to visualize the distribution of the data.
 From my experience with prior deep learning projects, such as the traffic sign classifier project, I knew that having a wide distribution of data was important to training a successful model.

 Using a histogram I plotted the values each steering angle from the minimum to the maximum steering angle value.
 I used 23 bins to visualize the distribution.

-!!!!!!!!!!!!!
-OG data IMAGE  !!!!!!!!!!!!!!!!!!!!!!!
 ![alt text][image1]

 From the distribution above, you can see that the number of steering angles is skewed heavilty towards zero.
 Meaning that the amount of images and steering angle data for close to straight line driving is very high.
-This would be an issue since the test track incorporate multiples curve each with a different radius of curvature.
+This would be an issue since the test track incorporates multiple curves each with a different radius of curvature.
 To ensure the vehicle would be able to drive autonomously in all scenarios, both straight and within curves, the distribution of this data needed to be manipulated so the training data would be more evenly distributed between curve road driving and straight road driving.

-!!!!!!!!!!!!!
-New data IMAGE  !!!!!!!!!!!!!!!!!!!!!!!
 ![alt text][image2]

 I used a multi tiered method to manipulate the distribution.
 My goal was to decrease the difference between straight and curvature data.
-I achieved this by setting a limit on the more straight steering angles, so any angle below 0.2, and increasing the amount of curve data about 0.2.
+I achieved this by setting a limit on the more straight steering angles, so any angle below 0.2 I limited the amount of data to 1000 samples, and increasing the amount of curve data above 0.2 steering angle.

 I created an empty list, then iterated through the original data information until the requirements were met for curved data and straight data.
 I wanted to increase sharp curve data by a factor of 10, slight curve data by a factor of 4, and increase the straight driving data by a factor of 1.5 while also setting a limit to 1000 data points.
-You can see in the distrubtion above, that the curve data points increased and the straight data decreased and saturated at the limit of 1000 data points.
+You can see in the distribution above, that the curve data points increased and the straight data decreased and saturated at the limit of 1000 data points.

 ## Step 3: Implement Data Augmentation

 Since it is impossible to cover all the situations the vehicle might encounter while recorded training data, I implmented a few image augmentation techniques to augment the images being used to train the model.
-I implement a random rotation, random translation, left perspective warp, and right perspective warp.
-These were chosen because I thought it would simulate some driving scenarios that the vehicle might encounter that would not always be recorded during the capture of data.
+I implemented a random rotation, random translation, left perspective warp, and right perspective warp.
 Below are visualizations of each augmentation technique.

 ![alt text][image3]